YTLLL/storybond-lp/index.md

   media_alignment: Left
   slug: projectinfo
   headline: "<strong>Project INFO</strong>"
-  content: Every day we meet and interact with many people but we seldomly develop
+  content: 'Every day we meet and interact with many people but we seldomly develop
-    a deep connection with them.<br><br>How might people and their acquaintances know more about each other so that they can form genuine friendships?<br>
+    a deep connection with them.<br><br>How might people and their acquaintances know more about each other so that they can form genuine friendships?<br> '
   media:
     image: "/uploads/2018/06/21/blocks-split.png"
     alt_text: uBuild Blocks Mock-Up
-  content2: Everyone has a story, instead of silence, we wish it can be the bridge
+  content2: 'Everyone has a story, instead of silence, we wish it can be the bridge
     to our heart.
-We decided to build a place to share these stories. <br><br>StoryBond provides a place for you to express yourself in the form of story, and you can better understand others through the story exchange.<br>
+We decided to build a place to share these stories. <br><br>StoryBond provides a place for you to express yourself in the form of story, and you can better understand others through the story exchange.<br> '
+  headline1: |2-

-  headline1: Challenge
+    Challenge
   headline2: Outcome
   headline3: Impact
-  content3: In this age of new media, the genuine story seems to fade away. <br><br>But
+  content3: 'In this age of new media, the genuine story seems to fade away. <br><br>But
     these stories form bonding within each other and help us be understood.
-And it has the power of turning an acquaintance into a genuine friend. <br><br>We hope you can find the genuine fun of knowing your family, friend, and even yourself<br>
+And it has the power of turning an acquaintance into a genuine friend. <br><br>We hope you can find the genuine fun of knowing your family, friend, and even yourself<br> '
 - template: content-feature
   block: feature-1
   media_alignment: Right